-When the custodial parent claims good cause for not cooperating in the pursuit of child support, the child support worker must:
+When the parent claims good cause for not cooperating in the pursuit of child support, the child support worker must:

-- Explain that the circumstances and evidence set out in the above section will be the basis of the decision, and explain the custodial parent's responsibility for providing such evidence, as well as the Division's willingness to investigate and secure evidence in some instances.
-Refer to the above information regarding the Division's participation. - Give the custodial parent a written notice of the evidence/information required and the deadline for providing the evidence/information.
+• Explain that the circumstances and evidence set out in the above section will be the basis of the decision, and explain the parent's responsibility for providing such evidence, as well as the Division's willingness to investigate and secure evidence in some instances.
+Refer to the above information regarding the Division's participation.

+- Give the parent claiming good cause a written notice of the evidence/information required and the deadline for providing the evidence/information.
 The child support worker will use the free form text notice for this purpose. - Set alerts for the tracking of the timeframes.
-It is essential to maintain control in cases involving claims of good cause.

-Gather documentation on any good cause claim made by the custodial parent.
+It is essential to maintain control in cases involving claims of good cause. - Gather documentation on any good cause claim made by the parent claiming good cause.
 This step may include assembling material(s) furnished by the client, making a reasonable effort to obtain any specific documents which the applicant or recipient is not able to obtain without assistance, or requesting assistance from other agency staff in gathering material.

-NOTE: If the custodial parent refuses to supply sufficient information, the county will determine that good cause does not exist and IV-A will be notified of the failure to cooperate.
+NOTE: If the parent claiming good cause refuses to supply sufficient information, the child support staff will determine that good cause does not exist and IV-A will be notified of the failure to cooperate.

-- Participate in making a recommendation regarding the granting of good cause based on specified documents and criteria. - Notify the custodial parent, via the free form text notice, who claims good cause for failure to cooperate of all decisions. - Scan to the child support case record the decision and the evidence on which the determination is made. - Submit the county's decision for approval with information substantiating the decision to the Regional Director for a final decision. - Notify the Economic Assistance staff of the decision and the basis regarding the good cause claim. - Attend and participate in the fair hearing requested by the custodial parent and conducted by the Economic Assistance staff, if the custodial parent requests a fair hearing when the TANF case is closed due to noncooperation. - Reevaluate the situation yearly regarding the status of the good cause claim.
+- Participate in making a recommendation regarding the granting of good cause based on specified documents and criteria. - Notify the parent claiming good cause, via the free form text notice, who claims good cause for failure to cooperate of all decisions. - Scan to the child support case record the decision and the evidence on which the determination is made. - Submit the decision for approval with information substantiating the decision to the Regional Manager for a final decision. - Notify the Economic Assistance staff of the decision and the basis regarding the good cause claim. - Attend and participate in the fair hearing requested by the parent claiming good cause and conducted by the Economic Assistance staff, if the parent claiming good cause requests a fair hearing when the TANF case is closed due to noncooperation.